top of page

 Doddammanni

 While Chaduranga was in Pune, Doddammani had been married off to another suitor in 1941.
 She would eventually annul the marriage and return to live with Chaduranga.
-Only after the birth of their son did the couple formalise their union with a registered marriage held at Madras on 13 July 1953.
+The couple formalised their union with a registered marriage held at Madras on 13 July 1953.
 This was witnessed by former Chief Minister Devaraj Urs’ brother Kemparaje Urs (actor), who was by then based in Madras with his own cinema production house.

-Chaduranga had married Doddammani against all odds.
+Chaduranga had married Doddammanni against all odds.
 Her rural background and lack of royal affiliations were seen as an impediment to her union with Chaduranga.
 She, however, stood steadfastly by him through the ups and downs of life.
-Doddammanni was born in Bettada Tunga in 1919.
+Doddammanni was born in Bettada Tunga, Periyapatna taluk, Mysore district in 1919.
 She had her childhood at Periyapatna and was blessed with many literary and artistic pursuits.
-She had her basic schooling at Vani Vilas Girls’ High School, Mysore, where she was a classmate of HH Jayachamarajendra Wodeyar’s sister, Princess Sujaya.
-After her basic schooling, she moved to Maharani’s Girls High School for further education.
+She had her basic schooling at Vani Vilas Girls’ High School, Mysore, where she was a classmate of HH Jayachamarajendra Wodeyar’s sister, Princess Vijaya.
+After her basic schooling, she moved to Maharani’s Girls’ High School for further education.
 Doddammanni lost her mother when she was just thirteen years old.
 Her pen name was ‘Chanchala’.
-She later worked as a school teacher at Urs Girls High School and Mathru Mandali School, Mysore, where Poornachandra Tejaswi and Tarini (Kuvempu’s children) were her students.
+She later worked as a school teacher at Mathru Mandali School, Mysore, where Poornachandra Tejaswi and Tarini (Kuvempu’s children) were her students.

-Interestingly, Chaduranga’s socialistic leanings and Gandhian ideologies were in contrast to those of his elder brother, Basavaraje Urs, who was more of a royalist and hence more inclined to an aris tocratic way of life.
+Interestingly, Chaduranga’s socialistic leanings and Gandhian ideologies were in contrast to those of his elder brother, Basavaraj Urs, who was more of a royalist and hence more inclined to an aristocratic way of life.

 Chaduranga invested the royalties he received from his writing back into farming.
 His egalitarian outlook on life led him to lay open his large well to all members of the village, irrespective of their caste and class.
 This was greatly applauded by the villagers, who were struggling for a perennial drinking water source.
 The couple had a son on 7th November, 1953.
 Keeping his education in mind, the couple relocated back to Mysore to offer better opportunities for him.

-In Mysore, they stayed at a house in Vontikoppal (Chaduranga Bhavana), where their circle of friends included the likes of K. V. Puttappa, D. Javaregowda, T. R. Subba Rao, P. V. Chandrashekhar and Prabhu Prasad.
+In Mysore, they stayed at a house in Vontikoppal, where their circle of friends included the likes of K. V. Puttappa, D. Javaregowda, T. R. Subba Rao, Ananda and other literary personalities.
 This like-minded group would take long evening walks discussing literature and allied subjects for hours.
 After spending thirty-one years in Vontikoppal, the family moved to their own house at Kuvempunagar, Mysore.
-In addition to writing, Chaduranga also worked as a LIC agent (1962 – 63) and a taxi tour operator, to make both ends meet!
+In addition to writing, Chaduranga also worked as a LIC agent (1962 – 65) and a taxi driver to make ends meet!

 P. T. Narasimhachar writes in Chaduranga’s Festschrift Volume “Chaduranga - Vyakthi Abhivyakthi”, that Chaduranga and his wife were the most appropriate subjects for a poet’s imagination.
 Describing Doddammani, P. T. Narasimhachar says (transl.): “She stands tall, with her personality, her stance and her very poise – so full of life & vitality and yet conspicuously devoid of all those unfavourable human traits.
 As a family (including the son & daughter-in-law), one could not ask for a more wholesome and cultured assembly of affectionate, endearing souls.”
 Chaduranga treated his daughter-in-law more like his own daughter, and this affection was reciprocated by Vijayalakshmi Urs, who, in turn, addressed him as ‘Maavu’!